miguelfeles/miguelfeles/README.md

   </p>

   <p style="margin-top: 1.2em; line-height: 1.6;">
-    I am a passionate data scientist dedicated to uncovering meaningful insights from data and applying machine learning models to solve real-world challenges.
-My work focuses on leveraging tools like
-    <strong>Dash</strong> and <strong>Plotly</strong> to create interactive, web-based data
-    visualizations and dashboards that effectively communicate complex insights.
-I am also highly interested in <strong>graph models</strong>, which play a crucial role in analyzing relationships and networks within various datasets to provide actionable, valuable information. <span style="font-size:1.2em;">📊</span>
+      I am a passionate data scientist focused on uncovering valuable insights and applying machine learning models to address real-world challenges.
+I leverage tools like <strong>Dash</strong> and <strong>Plotly</strong> to create interactive, web-based visualizations and dashboards that effectively communicate complex information.
+I am also deeply interested in <strong>graph models</strong>, which are key to analyzing relationships and networks within diverse datasets. <span style="font-size:1.2em;">📊</span>
   </p>

   <p style="margin-top: 1.2em; line-height: 1.6;">
-    Currently, I am exploring opportunities to work with <strong>Large Language Models (LLMs)</strong>, as I am fascinated by their transformative potential in the field of Artificial Intelligence.
-    I am excited about integrating LLMs into innovative solutions, advancing NLP applications, and contributing to the data science community through collaboration and impactful projects.
-    My ultimate goal is to combine advanced models and a solid understanding of algorithms to drive meaningful change. <span style="font-size:1.2em;">💡</span>
+      Currently, I am exploring opportunities to work with <strong>Large Language Models (LLMs)</strong>, as their transformative potential in Artificial Intelligence fascinates me.
+I am excited about integrating LLMs into innovative solutions, advancing NLP applications, and contributing to the data science community through impactful collaboration.
+My goal is to combine advanced models with a strong understanding of algorithms to drive meaningful change. <span style="font-size:1.2em;">💡</span>
   </p>

   <p style="margin-top: 1.2em; line-height: 1.6;">